readingcapital/readingcapital.github.io/volume-1/index.md

 #### The Struggle between Worker and Machine ####

 The effect of capitalist application of machinery is detrimental to workers.
 The machine makes workers redundant, which is not a reason to rejoice but means poverty for those workers.
 The machine appears as the opponent of the worker.

 #### The Compensation Theory, with Regard to the Workers Displaced by Machinery ####

 The system of machinery separates workers from their means of subsistence.
-In this ideology this appears as that these means of subsistence are now available for other workers.
+In the ideology criticises in this section this appears as that these means of subsistence are now available for other workers.
 Except that they do not have the means to pay for them.
 If additional workers are employed, then by additional capital.

 #### Repulsion and Attraction of Workers through the Development of Machine Production.
 Crises in the Cotton Industry ####

-Rationalisation repulses workers - they are replaced by machines.
+Rationalisation repulses workers — they are replaced by machines.
 If this leads to an expansion of capitalist production then additional workers are attracted.
 Relative diminution of workers, with (potential) absolute increase at the same time.